CCI-Bonn/dCNN-MRI-Reconstruction/README.md

  the `A` operator consists of undersampling mask, FFT, and coil sensitivity maps.

 `Dw(x)`: it represents the denoiser using a residual learning CNN.

+If you are using the dCNN-MRI-Reconstruction algorithm please cite the following publication:
+* to be added after publiction of the manuscript

 ## Datasets